-Actor Brett Davern, best known for his role on the MTV hit comedy Awkward, has teamed with actress Katie Leclerc (Switched at Birth, The Big Bang Theory), and idobi Network president Tom Cheney to launch an all new morning show.
+Actor Brett Davern, best known for his role on the MTV hit comedy Awkward, has teamed up with actress Katie Leclerc (Switched at Birth, The Big Bang Theory), and idobi Network president Tom Cheney to launch an all new morning show.
 The project, based on “The Brett Davern Show” podcast, is the first daily series from the leading digital radio streamer.
-The collaboration is expected to draw more than 150,000 listeners in its first week alone.

-The aptly titled, The Brett Davern Show, is described as a morning blend of late night-styled talk, variety, and music.
-Davern and idobi Radio invite listeners to “turn up the volume on your morning” each weekday from 7AM to 8AM (PST) beginning on Monday, October 9th.
+The aptly titled The Brett Davern Show is described as a morning blend of late night-styled talk, variety, and music.
+Davern and idobi Radio invite listeners to “turn up the volume on your morning” each weekday from 7AM to 8AM (PST).

 “I’ve wanted my own radio show ever since I was a little kid,” says Davern.
 “One year I got a double cassette recorder with a microphone for Christmas and started doing radio: LIVE from My Bedroom.
 I had my family act as callers, I took song requests, read headlines, and even made up commercials—all for my (non existent) audience.
 I’m beyond excited to partner with idobi, it’s going to be a great time!”

-Leclerc who met Davern on the set of their Sony Crackle original movie Party Boat will be heard on air regularly and is also making sure the show is inclusive.
-All episodes will stream live on idobi Radio (ido.bi/player) before releasing in podcast form later in the day on all podcast apps including the idobi app for IOS.
+Leclerc, who met Davern on the set of their Sony Crackle original movie Party Boat, can be heard on air regularly and is also making sure the show is inclusive.
+All episodes stream live on idobi Radio (ido.bi/player) before releasing in podcast form later in the day on all podcast apps including the idobi app for IOS.
 There will also be a video version of each episode released on YouTube with closed captioning.

 “Switched at Birth gave me a great opportunity to interact with the Deaf community and I wanted to find a way in which they could participate in this show too,” Leclerc says.
 “I’m excited that these YouTube episodes of The Brett Davern Show will create more inclusion for all.”